Ivan Dichevski: Career

 Dichevski made his league debut for Cherno More in a 4–1 away loss against Ludogorets Razgrad on 24 May 2019, playing the full 90 minutes.

 In the end of 2021 it was announced that Dichevski would leave Cherno More.
 On 6 February he signed for the local rivals Spartak Varna.

+In June 2023, he signed a contract with Arda Kardzhali.